jakegough-jaytwo/jaytwo.ejson/README.md

 ## Implementation Notes

 `ejson` takes care of the immediate problem with storing secrets in plain text at rest or in source control, but you still need to securely provision the private key to be accessible by the application at runtime.
 There are a few options for this, some more secure than others.
 Shopify's outlines their solution to in their awesome [Secrets at Shopify - Introducing EJSON](https://engineering.shopify.com/blogs/engineering/secrets-at-shopify-introducing-ejson) blog post.
-Their approach is pretty bespoke, involving re-encrypting the files with a shared _infrastructure_ upon deploy and a custom docker init process.
+Their approach is pretty bespoke, involving re-encrypting the files with a shared _infrastructure_ key upon deploy and a custom docker init process.

 ### Sourcing Private Keys From the Filesystem

 You can throw the private key on the filesystem at a one of the default locations, or you can specify a custom location.
 This applies to the both the ASP.NET configuration implementation as well as the CLI.
+(In the aforementioned blog post, Shopify distributes their private key files with Chef).

 Default filesystem locations: